ehennestad/openMINDS-MATLAB-UI/README.md

-# openMINDS-MATLAB
+# openMINDS-MATLAB-UI
-A matlab interface for openMINDS
+A matlab graphical user interface for openMINDS

-Requires:
+Requirements:
+MATLAB 2022b or later

+Dependencies:
 https://github.com/VervaekeLab/NANSEN

 When nansen is on path, run the following: